 If you are a carer this is an opportunity to let the practice know so that we can update our records and, if you are agreeable, pass your name on to Carers in Hertfordshire.
 They will be in touch with you to provide details of their free services and add your name to their mailing list so you receive regular useful information.

 We understand that some people may not wish their name to be passed on and we would respect this but we would still like to hear from you if you are a carer.
 If you are able to get up to the surgery there is a Carer Identification and Referral Form which we would invite you to complete.
-However, if you are unable to attend the surgery, please click on this link, please let us know and we will help you.
+However, if you are unable to attend the surgery, please let us know via the online form below and we will help you.

 As Carer Champion she is able to act as the main contact person for carers, other staff members and local carer organisations.
 In order to successfully support carers, all staff are aware of her role and are involved in the identification of new carers for adding to the carers register.
 Self-identification is encouraged by having material on our Carers Board, items in our newsletter and on the website which also provide information about the benefits of being registered as a carer.

 Rebecca or another member of staff attends Carer Champion Network meetings where best practice can be shared.
 There is access to timely information, up to date resources and publications for carers, an update from Carers in Herts and training opportunities.

 Rebecca will act as a voice for carers within the practice and be a key point of contact for carer information.

 Rebecca works part-time - to contact her please ask at reception or telephone 01923 262363 and speak to a receptionist

 They’re here to make sure that no matter how complicated your query or your experience, you don’t have to care alone.